BenjaminNeustadt/Gilded_rose/README.md

 Just for clarification, an item can never have its Quality increase above 50, however "Sulfuras" is a legendary item and as such its Quality is 80 and it never alters.

+## Notes

+I have kept all of the classes and module inside a same file for now, but ideally they would eventually be extracted into separate files.